Alan Cranston: Track and field

 Throughout his public life, Cranston was notable for practicing and participating in the sport of track and field as a sprinter in special senior races.
 Many of the events, races for senior sprinters at major track meets, were the early events that became the sport of masters athletics.
 While on his many political trips, Cranston would spend time sprinting in long hotel hallways to maintain his fitness.

 Personal life

 Cranston's family was wealthy, with investments in real estate.
 He married and divorced twice.
-His first wife, Geneva McMath, was the mother of his sons, Robin, who died young in an auto accident, and Kim, who survived him.
+His first wife, Geneva McMath, was the mother of his sons, Kim and Robin.
+The elder Robin died in 1980 in a Los Angeles traffic accident.

 Cranston later married Norma Weintraub.
+Weintraub was afflicted by Parkinson’s disease.
+The two divorced in 1989.

 Retirement and death

-He dedicated his retirement to the global abolition of nuclear weapons, first through the Nuclear Weapon Elimination Initiative of the State of the World Forum, and then as President of the Global Security Institute, which he founded in 1999.
+After retiring from the Senate, Cranston largely stepped out of public view.
+He spent his later years dedicated to the global abolition of nuclear weapons, which had been central to his political career.
+In 1996, he became chairman of the Gorbachev Foundation USA, a San Francisco-based think tank founded by former Soviet President Mikhail Gorbachev to advance world peace and nuclear arms control.
+He also served as Chairman of the State of the World Forum, where he led efforts for nuclear disarmament through the Nuclear Weapon Elimination Initiative of the State of the World Forum.
+In 1999, he founded the Global Security Institute, a non-profit organization aiming for the global abolition of the use of nuclear weapons.

-He lived in Los Altos, California, from his retirement until his death on December 31, 2000.
+Cranston died from natural causes at his home in Los Altos Hills, California, on December 31, 2000, at the age of 86.